firemodels/bot/Bundlebot/README.md

 4. Tags are only created in the local fds and smv repos, they are not pushed up to GitHub.
 Tags then does not need to be deleted if errors are discovered that require more commits.
 Once the bundles are published, these tags may be pushed up to github.

-5. Bundles are uploaded to https://github.com/firemodels/test_bundles/releases/tag/BUNDLE_TEST when `BUNDLE_OPTION` is set to `test` in the BUILD_config scripts.
+5. Bundles are uploaded to https://github.com/firemodels/test_bundles/releases/tag/BUNDLE_TEST

-6. Bundles are uploaded to https://github.com/firemodels/fds/releases (the official release location) when `BUNDLE_OPTION` is set to `release` in the BUILD_config scripts.